tenaciousprevailer/employee-portal/README.md

 5. delete: Delete an existing employee
 6. search apis: Search for an employee using any field

 ## Tech Details
 Application has:
 1. MongoDb as Persistent Database
-2. Elasticsearch for searching
+2. Elasticsearch for searching , can be tested on swagger(recommended) / postman / curl
-3. Redis for Caching, backed by Redisson Implmentation
+3. Redis for Caching, backed by Redisson Implmentation (tested by introducing sleep in service layers)
 4. Swagger for API documentation : http://localhost:8080/api/swagger-ui.html
 5. Actuator, for API health & monitoring